sarahaime/stock-quote-api/README.md

     ```json
       { "email": "johndoe@contoso.com", "password": "bda5d07453dfde4440803cfcdec48d92" }
     ```
-* ✅ When a user requests a stock quote (calls the stock endpoint in the api service), if it exists, it should be saved and related to that user in the database.
+* When a user requests a stock quote (calls the stock endpoint in the api service), if it exists, it save and relate to that user in the database.
-  * ✅ The response returned by the API service should be like this:
+  * The response returned by the API service is like this:

     `GET /stock?q=aapl.us`